Crushed Jersey Royals - Cooking with Kids | Mum In The Madhouse

 The first Jersey Royals usually herald the start of the BBQ season here in the Mad House and we are delighted to be working with them to share with you our Crushed Jersy Royals recipe now that they are finally in season.

-My husband is a Jersey Royal purist – he just boils or steams them with some salt and fresh mint and serves them with a little butter, which I have to admit they are delicious that way.
+My husband is a Jersey Royal purist – he just boils or steams them until tender with some salt and fresh mint and serves them with a little butter, which I have to admit they are delicious that way.
 This crushed Jersey Royals recipe is perfect for BBQ’s or for making when you have cooked up a double amount of Jersey Royals and have some left over.
 Please tell me I am not the only one that deliberately cooks double?
 Jersey Royals are generally only available for a limited period each year and have a heritage that dates back 140 years and can only be grown on the island of Jersey.

 I almost feel ashamed calling this a recipe as it is THAT simple.
 Mini cooked them today and we served them with salad and roast chicken.
-These are a big part of our open cod hash and this is just an adaptation of that recipe. but they are equally delicious done on a BBQ – rather than cooking in a pan, just wrap all the ingredients in tin foil and place on the coals.
+These are a big part of our open cod hash and this is just an adaptation of that recipe. but they are equally delicious done on a BBQ or in the air fryer – rather than cooking in a pan, just wrap all the ingredients in tin foil and place on the coals.
 You can also cook this in the oven rather than on the stove like Mini did, but I believe that when you are cooking with children that them being able to see the changes makes it much more fun.

 The first Jersey Royals usually herald the start of the BBQ season here in the Mad House and we are delighted to be working with them to share with you our Crushed Jersy Royals recipe now that they are finally in season.